Tamales: a new gastronomic proposal

 There are the cambray tamales, which contain raisins and almonds, the sweet tamales filled with sweet stuffing, the black tamales, which have this name because of the color given by the chocolate, chipilín tamales wrapped in corn leaves, loroco tamales, and corn tamales among others.

 The chuchitos a variation of the Guatemalan tamale

-Chuchitos is a very typical and emblematic dish of Guatemala.
+Chuchitos is a very typical and emblematic dish in Guatemala.
 It is a variation of the tamale made from corn dough but with a much firmer consistency.
-It is usually mixed with a tomato filling that can be chicken, beef or pork, wrapped with tusas (dried leaves that wrap around the corn).
+It is usually mixed with a tomato filling that can be chicken, beef, or pork, wrapped with tusas (dried leaves that wrap around the corn).
 The chuchito is usually accompanied by a tomato sauce and sprinkled with hard Zacapa cheese.
-It is a very common dish among the population of Guatemala and is the main guest at lunches, dinners and celebrations.
+It is a very common dish among the population of Guatemala and is the main guest at lunches, dinners, and celebrations.